ENVIRONMENT

 Reducing Environmental Effects of Hazardous Materials

 To ensure the high quality of our turbines, the use of hazardous materials is currently essential in some areas.
 To avoid negative effects on people, the environment, and shared natural resources, we must guarantee that these materials are used and transported in a legally compliant way at all times.
 During the development process in our production plants and the related material specification activities, we evaluate whether the hazardous materials we plan to purchase are compatible with our Company guidelines.
-In line with the goal of our Sustainability Strategy to reduce hazardous materials and minimize their hazard potential t their substitution remains a cornerstone of environmental management for the Nordex Group.
+In line with the goal of our Sustainability Strategy to reduce hazardous materials and minimize their hazard potential, their substitution remains a cornerstone of environmental management for the Nordex Group.

 Water Efficiency

 Water efficiency refers to the Nordex Group’s water impact management, particularly when we source water from water-stressed areas, and to our approach to reducing water consumption in our operations and administration activities.
 Since most of our production activities do not require water for manufacturing purposes, our water demand remains relatively low.
 We are aware that excessive water use can impact local communities in areas facing high water stress.
-We will therefore especially focus on these areas when we develop and implement water-saving measures as part of our Sustainability Strategy.
+We focus therefore especially on these areas when we develop and implement water-saving measures as part of our Sustainability Strategy.

 Biodiversity Protection